 However, for those of us who were lucky enough to be Girl Scouts staying at the Pax Lodge Girl Scout World Center, we had the opportunity to be able to be inside the gates for the changing of the guard.
 We had to request the opportunity and wait to see if there was availability and if we were chosen.
-We were lucky enough to have this opportunity and stood by dignitaries from another country for this event.
+Our troop was lucky enough to have this opportunity and stood by dignitaries from another country for this event.

 We were able to stand inside the gates for the ceremony.
 Specifically, we were able to sand on the steps in front of the black door straight ahead in the picture below.